ldiw-legacy/LDIR-Mobile/CONTRIBUTING.md

 ### CI Testing

-Every Pull Request needs to be tested to make sure that it works on the platforms that LDIR supports.
+Every Pull Request needs to be tested to make sure that it works on the platforms that World Cleanuo supports.
 This is done by running the code through the CI system.

 Only a Collaborator can start a CI run.
 Usually one of them will do it for you as approvals for the Pull Request come in.
 If not, you can ask a Collaborator to start a CI run.